TrendSlapOfficial/trendslap-deploy/README.md

-# trendslap-deploy
-For Railway deployment.
+# Placeholder content for README.md